dublx/nsq-view/README.md

 # About
-NSQ view is realtime viewer of NSQ topics.
-The Server application subscribes to each selected topic using a single channel and then uses Socket.io to emit NSQ messages to the web-clients.
+NSQ view is a realtime message viewer for NSQ.

+The Server application continuosly pools for NSQ topics and announces new topics to web clients.
+Web clients can then subscribe/unsubscribe to any topic.

+When the web client subsacribes to a topic, a new channel is created in NSQ and messages are streamed to the web client using websockets.
+Only one channel per topic is created independent of how many web clients are subscribed to that topic, so your ```nsqd```'s are only getting an aditional connection.

 # Requirements
 * Nodejs (v0.10.29+)